An evidence-based briefing

 Mutual Credential Recognition

 Close institutions with graduation rates below 70% or employment rates below 50%.
-Publish a "student outcome scorecard" for prospective students.
+Publish student outcome scorecards.
+End the diploma mill business model that exploited international students.

 See how population growth outpaced housing and healthcare in your city.